Mazz: "Mazz" trademark

-The "Mazz" trademark has served as dispute between López and González.
-López claims that he has always owned the trademark and allowed González to keep using it.
-López's incarceration presumably made him more permitting with the trademark; legal action for which he would be unable to take in prison.
-After his release and González's death, López did pursue the trademark from González's widow Lisa.
+The ownership of the "Mazz" trademark was disputed between López and González.
+López claimed that he had always owned the trademark and allowed González to keep using it.
+López's incarceration presumably made him more permitting with the trademark; legal action for its ownership he would be unable to take while in prison.
+After his release from prison and González's death, López did pursue the trademark from González's widow.

-On September 29, 2023, the "Forever Jimmy G." Facebook page publicly admonished the Texas Talent Musicians Association to retract a misinforming email sent to its followers about Joe López's nomination for a Lifetime Achievement Award at the 5th Annual Tejano Music Awards, claiming him as the recipient of the 2001–2004, 2009, and 2014 Grammy awards to Jimmy González y Grupo Mazz (the latter two were won during López's incarceration).
+On September 29, 2023, the "Forever Jimmy G." Facebook page publicly admonished the Texas Talent Musicians Association to retract a email sent to its followers about Joe López's nomination for the Lifetime Achievement Award at the 5th Annual Tejano Music Awards that falsely claimed him as the recipient of the 2001–2004, 2009, and 2014 Grammy awards to Jimmy González y Grupo Mazz.
+Contradictorily, the last two awards were won while López was incarcerated.

 As of September 1, 2025 the Joe Lopez y Grupo Mazz Instagram profile biography continues to misleadingly claim them to be "Winners of the Latin Grammy Award for Best Tejano Album 2001-2004, 2009."